tkoetting03/Ring-Buffer/README.md

 <img src="/images/ringbufferloop16.png" alt="Buffer Ring" title="Buffer Ring 2" width="60%">

-We need to define some new variables,
+We need to define a new variable and redefine our original BUFFER_SIZE macro to fit our power of 2 constraints,

 ```
-int bufferCapacity = 16;
+#define BUFFER_SIZE 16
-int bufferMask = buffer[Capacity - 1];
+int bufferMask = BUFFER_SIZE - 1;
 ```
 We can describe our mask as the following: mathematically: